-Sue Vickerman has received four Arts Council (UK) awards for her poetry, novels, short stories and poetry translation.
+Sue Vickerman has received five Arts Council (UK) awards for her poetry, novels, short stories and literary and poetry translations.
 Sue also translates poetry from other languages.
-The Arts Council of England funded her 2018-19 project to translate poems by contemporary east German poet and novelist Kathrin Schmidt.
+The Arts Council of England funded her 2018-19 project to translate poems by contemporary east German poet and novelist Kathrin Schmidt and respond with her own.
+A subsequent ACE award for 2019-20 is funding her mentorship by writer Fiona Sampson to work on a multi-genre manuscript (working title DROP-DEAD DIVAS) combining her response-poems and some of the translated ones, discussion of translation theory, and an account of the relationship between poet and poet-translator, within a story arc narrated by a fictional voice.

 Sue Vickerman’s first poetry collection Shag (Arrowhead Press) was closely followed by The social decline of the oystercatcher (Biscuit Publishing).
 Her novel Special needs (Cinnamon Press) is a biting commentary on Englishness, snobbery, sex and identity.